codeequity/codeEquity/docs/raw-ceManual.md

 ### Demotion
 The `ceJobs` queue ensures that each notification is treated by CE Server as one atomic unit, in other words, no other notification can interfere with it during processing.

+> Note: This is an over-simplification, as some portions of jobs that do not need to be waited upon are allowed to interrupt a currently active job.
+For example, job1 may end up recording the raw JSON payload related to a PEQ issue notification on the AWS back end.
+Since CE Server does not operate on these raw notifications, job1 may terminate without waiting for the AWS update to be constructed and sent upstream, and the server may begin operating on job2.
+In cases like this, the *safe* portion of job1 may interleave with any portion of job2 on the queue.

 The `ceJobs` queue does not address out of order operations, however, which can lead to uncommon but pernicious failures due to dependency issues.

 Many operations in GitHub generate several component notifications.
 For example, creating an issue can generate an `issue:open` notification, several `issue:assigned` notifications, several